John Heinz

 Henry John Heinz III (October 23, 1938 – April 4, 1991) was an American businessman and politician who served as a United States senator from Pennsylvania from 1977 until his death in 1991.
-Heinz was previously the U.S. representative for Pennsylvania's 18th congressional district from 1971 to 1977.
+An heir to the Heinz family fortune, Heinz entered politics in 1971 when he won a special election to replace Robert Corbett to represent Pennsylvania's 18th congressional district.
+In 1976, Heinz ran to replace retiring Senate Minority Leader Hugh Scott.
+Heinz narrowly won in the Republican primary over future Senator Arlen Specter and defeated William Green III in the general election.
+Heinz won re-election in 1982 and 1988 by large margins.
+On April 4, 1991, Heinz was killed when his plane, facing mechanical problems, collided with a helicopter inspecting the plane, killing all involved in the crash.

-Early life, education and early career
+Early life and education

 Henry John Heinz III was born on October 23, 1938, in Pittsburgh, Pennsylvania, the only child of Joan (Diehl) and H. J. "Jack" Heinz II, heir to the H. J. Heinz Company.
 His parents divorced in 1942.
 Heinz moved to San Francisco, California, with his mother and stepfather, U.S. Navy Captain Clayton Chot "Monty" McCauley.
 Although he was raised and primarily resided in San Francisco throughout his childhood, Heinz often spent the summer months with his father in Pittsburgh.

 In 1956, Heinz graduated from Phillips Exeter Academy.
 He then attended and graduated from Yale University, where Theodore Stebbins was his roommate, in 1960, majoring in history, arts and letters.
 Heinz subsequently graduated from Harvard Business School in 1963.
-It was during his years at Harvard, during summer break, that he met his future wife, Teresa Simões Ferreira, who attended the University of Geneva.
-Upon graduating from Harvard Business School in 1963, Heinz served in the United States Air Force Reserve and was on active duty during the same year.
-He remained in the Air Force Reserve until 1969.
+As a Harvard Business School student, he met his future wife, Teresa Simões Ferreira, who attended the University of Geneva, over summer break.